Postgraduate tuition fee and maintenance loans

 Tuition fees will vary depending on the course you are on and your chosen training provider.
 For more details on the fees charged, you should contact the HEI or SCITT provider of the course or programme you are interested in.

-Important information for non-UK EU nationals following the referendum result:
+Important information for non-UK EU nationals and EEA citizens following EU referendum result:

-There has been no change to the rights and status of EU nationals, as a result of the referendum.
-This means EU nationals applying for teacher training in 2017/18 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
+EU nationals applying for teacher training in 2018/19 and 2019/20 will still be eligible for a tax-free bursary or scholarship and a tuition fee loan.
 Under current rules, EU nationals can access this support if they have resided in the European Economic Area or Switzerland throughout the three-year period before the start of the course.
 For more information, visit GOV.UK and sign up to the Home Office email updates.

 You may also be eligible for a student maintenance loan to help towards accommodation and other living costs – amounts are dependent on household income and if you’re living with your parents.

 If you’re an EU/EEA national, you may be eligible for help with living costs, and you could apply for a maintenance loan as a UK national if you’ve been living in the UK for more than 5 years before the first day of the first academic year of your course.

 Residents of Wales, Scotland and Northern Ireland will need to apply for this support via your country’s student finance body (Student Finance Wales, Student Awards Agency Scotland or Student Finance NI).